thulasi260/CUSTOMER_CHURN-PREDICTION/README.md

-Customer Churn Prediction
+📉Customer Churn Prediction
-Project Overview
+📌Project Overview

 Customer churn prediction helps businesses identify customers who are likely to stop using their services.
 In this project, a machine learning model is developed to predict whether a customer will churn based on customer demographics, account details, and service usage.

 The goal is to help businesses take proactive actions to improve customer retention.

-Dataset
+📂Dataset

 The dataset contains customer information such as: